Vector Databases: What They Are and How They Power AI

 If you’re diving into AI and LLMs, you’ve probably heard about vector databases.
 But what exactly makes a vector database different from your everyday SQL or NoSQL solution?
 And how do they fit into the AI/ML ecosystem?

 In this post, we’ll explore the application of vector databases, particularly in the context of AI and machine learning workflows.
-Additionally, we’ll examine how they integrate with LangChain, a popular framework for building applications with large language models (LLMs).

 What Are Vector Databases?